Goto Main Content

 Article 6

-Those who already entered the State may authorize others or immigrations service organizations to apply for residence, change of purpose for residence, permanent residency, or residency establishment.
+Those who already entered the State may authorize others or immigrations service organizations to apply for residence, change the purpose of residence, residence extension, permanent residence, or registered permanent residence.

 Should applications referred to in the previous paragraph be filed by legal guardian of the applicant, the authorization documents may be exempted.